bmillwood/nixos-friendica/README.md

 # friendica module for NixOS

+This NixOS module aims to set you up with a running friendica instance.
+It uses Apache as the webserver, but `php-fpm` rather than `mod_php` to run the PHP code.
+I used to make `mod_php` available as an option, but I removed it (in commit 8f66c33349097c1c5a2876baa5ad4e3da6a68591) because I couldn't tell you any circumstances under which `mod_php` was the better option.
+My only hesitation is that now the `.htaccess` logic that friendica is distributed with is no longer used, and instead I have my own code in the `RewriteRule` directives that hopefully covers the same use cases.

+---

 I don't recommend using this as-is, but you're welcome to read it for ideas or to see how I solved a particular problem.
 Hopefully it should be pretty well-commented.